expfactory/expfactory/docs/pages/1-generate.md

             adaptive-n-back.json
 ```

-Yes, we start counting at 0.
-No, Matlab, not 1.
+Yes, we start counting at 0. :)
 ```

 In the future, our [online recipe generator](https://expfactory.github.io/experiments/generate) will make it easy to specify all of these variables.
 We will add these later after getting [feedback from users like you](https://www.github.com/expfactory/expfactory/issues).